SpikeInterface/spikeinterface/doc/install_sorters.rst

 sorters to retrieve installation instructions for other operating systems.
 We use **pip** to install packages, but **conda** should also work in many cases.

+Some novel spike sorting algorithms are implemented directly in SpikeInterface using the :py:mod:`spikeinterface.sortingcomponents` module.
+Checkout the **SpikeInterface-based spike sorters** of this page for more information!

 If you experience installation problems please directly contact the authors of theses tools or write on the related mailing list, google group, etc.